vinnieOrdobas/Code-Institute-MS1/README.md

 > - Faced issues with spacing the rounded-pictures for the crew section.
 Wrapped the content in bootstrap class with flexbox properties to space them out evenly.
 > - Meet the crew section had issues with image size for different devices - the rounded pictures were to big for smaller devices.
 Found the solution on [Stack Overflow](https://stackoverflow.com/questions/29641526/how-can-images-be-resized-using-bootstrap#:~:text=Use%20class%3D%22img%2Dresponsive,Its%20a%20bootstrap%20class).
 > - Had issues to push the social media links in the footer section to the right.
 Wrapped the content in a bootstrap class container which uses flexbox technology to horziontally align content to the right.
 > - Footer section had issues on mobile devices, as the sizing would get scrambled.
-Fixed with:
+Fixed by wrapping in a container only visible on medium screens and above, and created another one only for smaller screens.
 > - Carousel was aligning to the left side of the page, used bootstrap class with flexbox properties to create space around the gallery and centralize it.
 > - Carousel rendered too small for mobile phones, which led me to choose a different type of gallery(static) for smaller devices.
 > - Carousel images on desktop were to wide and big, which led me to wrap the around anoter container to keep it consistent and easier to navegate through them.